Syzygium smithii: Cultivars

-The 1889 book The Useful Native Plants of Australia records that Eugenia smithii was called "Tdgerail" by the Indigenous people of the Illawarra (New South Wales); and "Coochin-coochin" by others in Queensland.
-It also states that the fruits were eaten by the Indigenous Australians and are "acidulous, and wholesome."

 Uses and cultural references

-J. H. Maiden in 1889 recorded that "The fruits are eaten by the aboriginals, small boys, and birds.
+Botanist Joseph Maiden wrote in 1889 that "The fruits are eaten by the aboriginals, small boys, and birds.
 They are formed in profusion, are acidulous, and wholesome.
 They are white with a purplish tint, and up to one inch in diameter."
 The mildly acidic fruit have been described as somewhat lacking in taste.

 The white to pinkish brown timber is used for flooring, frames and fittings.

 The character "Lilly Pilly" (based on the fruit of the tree) who is an actress friend of Snugglepot and Cuddlepie, was illustrated by author May Gibbs.

 The fruit and leaves of Syzigium smithii were featured on a 49c Australian stamp, one of a bush tucker set, in 2002.
 The stamp was designed by Janet Boschen and titled "Lilly-pilly".